mathwiz2000/Course-3---Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 We use *sub* command to tidy up the column names.

-Finally, we use *plyr* library to summarize the clean data by the *mean*.
+Finally, we use *dplyr* library to summarize the clean data by the *mean*.